f5devcentral/ForcesFor/docs/class1/exercise2.rst

 |intro0011|

-If we Focus a bit more on the TASK [Deploy AS3 WebApp AWAF policy] you will see, that this task calls a ansible playbook called "playbook_waf.yaml".
+If we focus a bit more on the TASK [Deploy AS3 WebApp AWAF policy] you will see, that this task calls a ansible playbook called "playbook_waf.yaml".

 |intro0012|